 These Seven Sacred Gifts are influenced by the gifts of vision and the attitude of respect, which exist at the very core of Anishinaabe belief.
 Vision refers to the ability to see beyond the confines of the physical world, to view Creation in a more holistic manner by acknowledging the reality and validity of other levels of existence.
 This is often referred to as three hundred and sixty degree vision.
-The open who have not realized this gift are said to have one hundred and eighty degree vision.
+The one hundred and eighty degree vision.
 The attitude of respect acknowledges the inter-connectedness of all living things and speaks of honouring the sacredness of this connection between all of Creation.